 Genesis 1 unlocks our understanding of the world today.
-It reveals the key issues of human social relationships and rulership
+It reveals the critical issues of human social relationships and rulership

 Genesis 1 divulges the basis of human existence on Earth.
-Where humankind came from, Our characteristics as well as our goals of human social relationships and rulership of this planet.
+The origin of humankind.
+Our characteristics as well as our goals of human social relationships and rulership of this planet.

 - Social Relationships starting with a male and female created in His image, forming a couple and procreating children.

-- Rulership of the World by dominating, subduing fruitfully the mineral, animal, and vegetal kingdoms.
+- Rulership of the World by dominating and subduing the mineral, animal, and vegetal kingdoms fruitfully.

 Humans are at the pinnacle of this story.
-They dominate the fauna which has all the flora at their disposal as the final three verses of Genesis 1 show.
+They dominate the fauna, which has all the flora at their disposal as the final three verses of Genesis 1 indicate.

 29 And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat (H402).